enisz/igdb/src/assets/templates/03-igdb-wrapper.md

 # IGDB Wrapper

-The most important part of the wrapper, the `IGDB` class which does the most important work: communicating with the IGDB API.
+This is the most important part of the wrapper, the `IGDB` class which does the heavy lifting: communicating with the IGDB API.

 As mentioned in the [Introduction](#introduction), to have access to IGDB's database you have to register a Twitch Account and have your own `client_id` and `access_token`.